CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/powershell/records.md

 ### WarningRecords

-Represents the warning messages that occur from running commands or scripts during PowerShell's execution.
+Represents warning messages output when running a PowerShell command or script.

 | | |
 |--------------------|---------------------------|